Mileage Reimbursement Calculator

 • Currency: The calculator displays a dollar sign because many users are in the U.S., but the math works for any currency.
 If you use another currency, interpret the symbol as your local currency and use your local rate.

-A reimbursement calculation is easiest to approve when it is easy to verify.
+A mileage reimbursement claim is easiest to approve when it is easy to verify.
 If you submit mileage regularly, consider these habits:

 • Record trips as you go.
 Waiting until the end of the month increases the chance of missing miles or mixing personal and business travel.